 What Landlords Can Deduct From a Deposit

-Legitimate deposit deductions fall into a few clear categories.
+Legitimate deposit deductions fall into a few clear categories under the Landlord and Tenant Act 1983 (updated 2013).
 These are costs that arose directly from the tenant's occupancy and go beyond what would be expected from normal use of the property.

-• Replacement of missing items: If items listed in the inventory are gone at check-out
+- Replacement of missing items: Items listed in the check-in inventory that are absent at check-out

 What Landlords Cannot Deduct

-This is where many disputes originate.
+This is where most disputes originate.
 Landlords sometimes try to charge for things that are simply the natural consequence of someone living in a property.
 These are not valid deductions.

-• Pre-existing damage: Anything documented in the check-in inventory as already present
+- Pre-existing damage: Anything documented in the check-in inventory as already present at move-in

-• General ageing of the property: An old boiler breaking down is not the tenant's fault
+- General ageing of the property: An old appliance failing is a maintenance issue, not a tenant liability

-• Improvements the tenant made with your permission
+- Approved improvements: Changes the tenant made with your written permission

 Ask yourself: would this damage have occurred even if a careful, reasonable person had lived here for the same period?
 If yes, it is wear and tear.
-If no, it is potential tenant damage.
+If no, it is a potential deduction.

 The Check-In Inventory: Your Most Important Document